 The analysis followed the established IPA tradition (Larkin & Thompson, 2012; Smith, 1996; Smith et al., 1999; Smith & Osborne, 2007) with small modifications.
 All analyses were carried out in the language of the original transcripts, but thematic and other conceptual entities were developed in English to facilitate reporting.
 Instructions were developed to facilitate coding and interpreting temporal themes, following the below research design (see Supplement 1).
 An epistemological difference to IPA, as implied in the introduction, is our more pragmatic and realist approach, which is motivated by a desire to improve theoretical understanding of gaming-related health.

 The focus in the analysis was planned on experiential changes, i.e. the structural connections between cases are assessed based on how experiences have evolved or transformed rather than what they are at the time of the follow-up interview.
 Four different types of change have been previously suggested as findings in longitudinal IPA research: narrative changes (new reported events), participant reinterpretations (old events restructured by the interviewee), researcher reinterpretations (old events restructured by the researcher), and the witnessing of no changes (McCoy 2017).
 We also prepared to find and report other types of changes if such would occur, and indeed, witnessed one unlisted type of change: changes in how participants perceive themselves and the world.
-This change was not coded but is strongly present in our thematic findings below.
+This change was not coded but is strongly present in our thematic findings below (especially see the discussion of existential feelings).

 To carry out the above analysis, we planned to use the data of the first-round interviews as a point of comparison.
 For each participant involved in both interviews, a profile was planned based on their first interview (descriptive biographic summary with a phenomenological overview in table form; see Karhulahti et al. 2022a).
 The second interview was analyzed against this profile.
 In the second interview, we also planned to share the profile verbally and visually with the interviewee to triangulate our interpretations (Birt et al. 2016).
 We use this member checking critically, i.e. the commentaries provided by the interviewees are analyzed with equal status to other transcript data.
 The interviewees were also invited to review their follow-up transcripts.
 A summary of the analytical plan is provided below.